johngoddard/ObjectLearning/README.md

 # object-learning

-object-learning is module that trains lightweight machine learning regression and clustering models directly from JavaScript objects.
+`object-learning` is a module that trains lightweight machine learning regression and clustering models directly from JavaScript objects.

 ## Usage